Chapter Two: Ann

 Ann’s been a star in her field from the start.
 But, aside from the comfort this brings Mr. and Mrs. Tsing, aside from the permission it gives her to continue her work, she really doesn’t care.
 Pure of heart, Noah always called her, which she’d never claim herself, but it’s true.
 She still wants what she always wanted: that first thrill, like new love.
 Of stepping once more into an unknown universe.
 Where her expectations are certain to be exploded; assumptions left in the dust.
 Where, no matter the hours she’s clocked, the skills she’s amassed, she will have to find a fresh form to do this particular subject justice.

-It’s a group she’s profiling this time, a collective of climate activists calling themselves One Point Five Degrees C, aiming to call attention to the amount of planetary warming—past pre-industrial levels—beyond which our species would be verging on suicidal to push this planet.
+It’s a group she’s profiling this time, a collective of climate activists calling themselves One Point Five Degrees C, aiming to call attention to the amount of planetary warming—past pre-industrial levels—beyond which our species would be basically suicidal to push this planet.

 It’s an assignment for which she lobbied, part of The Magazine’s upcoming “Saviors” issue, a collection of profiles of folks working to preserve a variety of people, places and things—global food crop seeds, the world’s most endangered language, a library of unpublished books, orangutans, your soul—and so also an investigation into the impulse for salvation, its motivations, its mutations, its morality, or lack thereof.